pramodbeema/HTMLforMarriageDonations/README.md

 ---

 This tool is perfect for managing contributions during events while adding a personal touch with WhatsApp messages.
-For feedback or customization requests, contact **Beema's Fincon**. 😊
+For feedback or customization requests, contact **Pramod Beema**. 😊